showlab/videogui/README.md

 **Instructional videos with human demonstration:** We source novel tasks from high-quality instructional videos, with annotators replicating these to reproduce effects.

 **Hierarchical planning and actions:** We provide detailed annotations with planning procedures and recorded actions for hierarchical evaluation.

+## 🔨 Online Environment
+If you want to set up the online environment, refer to the tutorial by [GUI-Thinker](https://github.com/showlab/GUI-Thinker).

 ## BibTeX
 If you find our work helpful, please kindly consider citing our paper.
 Thank you!